 What to do

 Downtown Lafayette is pretty small so it wouldn’t keep you busy for more than a couple of hours unless you’re going out for food & drinks too.
-The good news is that there’s plenty of cool things to do around if you have a car!
+The good news is that there are plenty of cool things to do around if you have a car!

 Where to eat